thetrueoneshots/PyroProgression/README.md

 Download the latest version of `PyroProgression_v.x.x.zip` from the latest release from [the release page](https://github.com/thetrueoneshots/PyroProgression/releases).
 If this `.zip` file includes a `CubeModLoader.fip` you will have to put that file in the same directory as your `cubeworld.exe`.
 If such a file is not added, you can get the latest modloader release from [the modloader release page](https://github.com/thetrueoneshots/Cube-World-Mod-Launcher/releases).
 You will have to create a new folder called mods in the folder where your `cubeworld.exe` is located if you do not have one already.
 You will have to put the `PyroProgression_v.x.x.dll` there.
 That is all there is to it!
 Enjoy playing

 ## Changelog
+- `[v.1.4]` Star rating bug and scaling buffs
+    - Bug fixed which caused a higher star and higher level weapon to have worse stats than a lower star and lower level weapon.
+    - Lowered XP gain and curve by a factor of 100 for a more appealing scaling.
+    - Enemies, player and gear is scaled up.
+    - Bug fixed which caused the `/recenter` command to show still show the enemies old health stats.
 - `[v.1.3]` Enemy and player scaling updates
     - Enemy and items range from 1-5 * region distance
     - Player starting stats are lowered